rajpurkarlab/cheXlocalize/README.md

 Note that we use the ground-truth annotations to extract the number of instances, and we use the ground-truth segmentation masks to calculate area, elongation and rectangularity.
 We chose to extract number of instances from annotations because sometimes radiologists draw two instances for a pathology that are overlapping; in this case, the number of annotations would be 2, but the number of segmentations would be 1.

+Running this script on the validation set annotations and segmentations from the CheXlocalize dataset should take about 5 minutes.

 <a name="regression_pathology"></a>
 ## Run regressions on pathology features
 We provide a script to run a simple linear regression with the evaluation metric (IoU or hit/miss) as the dependent variable (to understand the relationship between the geometric features of a pathology and saliency method localization performance).
 Each regression uses one of the above four geometric features as a single independent variable.